Towards strong uniformity for isogenies of prime degree: Introduction

+\begin{remark} \begin{enumerate} \item The above theorem deals with isogeny signatures based on $\trace \eps$.
+This trace is always an integer between $0$ and $12d$.
+So the traces one still needs to deal with after the Theorem are the integers strictly between $0$ and $12d$ that are congruent to $0 \Mod 6$. \item Note that in case $c)$ of the theorem we do not get an absolute bound on $p$, rather just some criteria that $p$ needs to satisfy.
+In \Cref{appendix}, we show how to obtain an additive bound on $p$ in case (c) of the above theorem that is conditional on GRH.
+Thus, assuming GRH, the only remaining signature cases are those for which $\trace \eps \equiv 0 \Mod{12}$ and $\trace \eps \neq 0, 12d$. \item In \Cref{sec:how_many_left} we explain how the space of $5^d$ signatures admits natural permutations, which in particular imply that one need only identify nonzero integers $B_{\eps}$ for a restricted set of signatures $\eps$. \end{enumerate} \end{remark}

+For $d = 2$, this reduces to $9$ signatures that need to be dealt with (see \Cref{tab:isogeny_merel_quadratic}).
+The above theorem deals with all but $4$ of these: $(0,6)$, $(0,12)$, $(4,8)$, and $(6,6)$ (assuming GRH: all but $3$).
+For $d = 3$ one is reduced to $23$ signatures (see \Cref{tab:isogeny_merel_cubic}), and the above theorem deals with all but $9$ (assuming GRH: all but $5$) of these.
+This analysis is done more generally in \Cref{sec:how_many_left}, and in this sense the above theorem deals with the majority of signatures as stated earlier.
+It is a natural question to wonder whether ``most signatures'' translates to ``most isogenies''; i.e. to study how the possible signatures are distributed among isogenies.
+There is currently no data available for this, and this remains a question worthy of further investigation.

 For $d = 2$, by computing the $B_{\eps,q}$ integers and taking appropriate $\gcd$s, we obtain small sets of isogeny primes for each of the $6$ signatures we can deal with multiplicatively.
-For the signature $(0,6)$, which falls into Part (c) of the above theorem, the integers $B_{\eps,q}$ are zero; hence in this case we have only the additive bound shown in (c)(iii).
 Moreover, in \Cref{sec:type_1_weeding} we do a more precise study of the isogeny primes of signature $(0,0)$.
 In this case we can fully determine the exact list of isogeny primes.
 This is done by using results explicitly parameterising quadratic points on $X_0(p)$ for various small values of $p$.
 The following will be proven in \Cref{sec:type_1_weeding}.

 \begin{theorem} There exists an elliptic curve over a quadratic field $K$ admitting a $K$-rational $p$-isogeny of signature $(0,0)$, for $p$ prime, if and only if $p$ is in the following set: \end{theorem}